ChrisRaiz/Date-Generator/README.md

 Algorithm available for singular and multiple days

-Parameter must be an array of day strings or a singular date string depending on the function used
+Parameter must be an array of day strings or a singular day string depending on the function used